nirmata/kyverno-charts/charts/enterprise-kyverno-operator/README.md

 In case any argument determining the above profiles are explicitly provided, those will override the values inferred from profiles.

+## Cloud Platform (values.cloudPlatform)
+There are platform specific configurations in which the Kyverno Helm chart configuration varies.
+Refer to the complete [platform notes](https://kyverno.io/docs/installation/platform-notes) here.
+Default value is "".
+Cloud Platforms:
+- `aks`
+- `eks`
+- `openshift`

 ## Helm Chart Values

 | Key | Type | Default | Description |